realityquark/Local-LLM/NVIDIA_DRIVERS.md

 ![About](images/about.png)

 Second method is via terminal.
-If you don't see the following output something is wrong.
+If you don't see a similar output to the image below, something is wrong.
 ```bash
 nvidia-smi
 ```